xmartlabs/Opera/README.md

 ```

-> If you are not interested in decode your JSON response into a Model you can invoke `request.rx.anyObject()` which returns an `Observable` of `AnyObject` for the current request and propagates a `OperaError` error through the result sequence if something goes wrong.
+> If you are not interested in decode your JSON response into a Model you can invoke `request.rx.any()` which returns an `Single` of `Any` for the current request and propagates a `OperaError` error through the result sequence if something goes wrong.

 ## Error Handling
 If you are using the reactive helpers (which are awesome btw!) you can handle the errors on the `onError` callback which returns an `Error` that, *in case of Networking or Parsing issues*, can be casted to `OperaError` for easier usage.